Protests sweep Lebanon for a second day

 In Lebanon’s biggest protest in years, thousands of people gathered outside the government headquarters in central Beirut on Thursday evening, forcing the cabinet to backtrack on plans to raise a new tax on WhatsApp voice calls.
 Tear gas was fired as some demonstrators and police clashed in the early hours.

+The unrest led Prime Minister Saad al-Hariri to cancel a cabinet meeting due on Friday to discuss the 2020 draft budget.
+Lebanese media has said he would instead make a speech on the protests.

-Fires lit in the street in central Beirut were smouldering on Friday morning.
+Fires lit in the street in central Beirut were smoldering on Friday morning.
 Pavements were scattered with the glass of several smashed shop-fronts and billboards had been torn down.

 Protesters blocked roads in the north, the south and the Bekaa Valley, among other areas on Friday, the National News Agency (NNA) reported.
 Schools were closed on the instructions of the government.

 “We are one people united against the state.
-We want it to fall,” a protester in the town of Jeita, 15 km (9 miles) said.
+We want it to fall,” said a protester in the town of Jeita, some 20 km (12.4 miles) from Beirut.
 “Revolution, revolution!” they chanted.

 In Beirut, several hundred people marched near the government’s Serail headquarters chanting “the people want the downfall of the regime”.